marufk21/Ecommerce-App/README.md

 # ElectriKart

-Welcome to the Ecommerce Webapp.
-This webapp is built with an interactive user interface.
-The website has various pages and features to provide a seamless shopping experience.
+Welcome to the e-commerce web application with an interactive UI to provide a seamless shopping experience.

 Link - https://electrikart.netlify.app